-Achieve reduction in customer demand per equivalent residential unit (ERU) by the year 2026, with 2019 as the base year.
-This will result in a demand per ERU of 184 gpd per ERU by 2026.
+Achieve a one percent reduction in customer demand per equivalent residential unit (ERU) by the year 2029, with 2021 as the base year.
+This will result in a demand per ERU of 207 gpd per ERU by 2029.

-Increase awareness among all water users of the value and importance of conserving water and of the methods available to achieve reductions in water use.
+Increase awareness among all water users of the importance and value of conserving water and of the methods available to achieve reductions in water use.